Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes

 BCH codes remain competitive owing to their strong minimum distance properties.
-To enable high-throughput decoding, an enhanced NMS decoder was proposed in~\cite{li2025effective}, which fully exploits the cyclic structure of BCH codes.
-A prerequisite for this approach is to transform the original parity-check matrix $\mathbf{H}$ into a modified form $\mathbf{H}_o$, thereby improving sparsity and Tanner graph properties for NMS decoding.
+To enable high-throughput decoding, an ENMS decoder was proposed in~\cite{li2025effective}, which fully exploits the cyclic structure of BCH codes.
+A prerequisite for this approach is to transform the original PCM $\mathbf{H}$ into an optimized form $\mathbf{H}_o$, thereby improving sparsity and other Tanner graph properties such as a quasi-uniform column weight distribution beneficial for decoding.

-The enhanced NMS algorithm is summarized in Algorithm~\ref{alg::enhanced_nms}.
-In Step~2, $|s_n|$ and $|s_p|$ denote the number of shifts and automorphisms applied to each sequence, effectively expanding the input by a dilation factor $I_s = |s_n| |s_p|$.
-In Step~10, the original received vector $\mathbf{y}$ is discarded and replaced with posterior LLRs obtained from each NMS iteration, which accelerates decoding convergence.
+The ENMS decoder is summarized in Algorithm~\ref{alg::enhanced_nms}.
+In Step~2, $|s_n|$ and $|s_p|$ denote the number of shifts and automorphism types applied to each sequence, effectively expanding the input by a dilation factor $I_s = |s_n| |s_p|$.
+In Step~10, to accommodate the merging operation, the original received vector $\mathbf{y}$ is discarded and reassigned with the posterior LLRs obtained after each NMS iteration, resulting in accelerated decoding convergence.